 Outstanding Local Government Achievement Awards

-Each year, EWG presents the Outstanding Local Government Achievement (OLGA) Awards to recognize the extraordinary work of individuals, governments and other public institutions in the St. Louis region.
-The nominations for the 2017 OLGA awards closed on Sept.
-22, 2017.
-The 2017 OLGA award winners will be announced at EWG’s 52nd Annual Luncheon and Awards Ceremony on Nov.
-17, 2017.
+Each year, EWG presents the Outstanding Local Government Achievement (OLGA) Awards to recognize the extraordinary work of individuals, governments, and other public institutions in the St. Louis region.
+Nominations are now open for the 2018 OLGA awards.
+Submissions are due Sept.
+21 with the winners to be announced at EWG’s 53rd Annual Luncheon and Awards Ceremony on Nov.
+15.

 Local Government Partnership